U.S. Coast Guard - Air Station Astoria

 High Fire Conditions

-Cloud generally dissolving or becoming less developed, very low soil moisture this week; high temperatures forecasted for today.
+Fog or ice fog, sky invisible, no appreciable change, very low soil moisture this week; elevated winds and high temperatures forecasted for today.

 Precipitation 0%, 0 mm